Research Note2012 (updated 2025)

-The Limits of Expected Utility Theory in the Face of Catastrophe
+Expected Utility Theory and the Tyranny of Catastrophic Risks

 Abstract